openresty/lua-nginx-module/README.markdown

 ngx.req.is_internal
 -------------------

 **syntax:** *is_internal = ngx.req.is_internal()*

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;*

-Returns a boolean indicating whether the current request is an "internal request", i.e., a request initiated from inside the current nginx server instead of from the client side.
+Returns a boolean indicating whether the current request is an "internal request", i.e., a request initiated from inside the current Nginx server instead of from the client side.

 Subrequests are all internal requests and so are requests after internal redirects.